Public Consultation on the draft River Basin Management Plans for Ireland 2018-2021

 Work will continue throughout 2017 in completing the characterisation of our River Basin District and on further developing the proposed measures outlined in the draft plan.
 This work will also be informed by the views of respondees to this consultation process.
 It is intended to publish the final approved River Basin Management Plan by December 2017.

-A copy of the draft River Basin Management Plan together with the associated Environmental Report and Natura Impact Statement may be accessed by clicking on the link below titled 'Documents'.
+A copy of the draft River Basin Management Plan, together with the associated Environmental Report and Natura Impact Statement and a leaflet and infographic explaining the draft plan, may be accessed by clicking on the link below titled 'Documents'.

 How to get involved?